Welcome to Trend In Need!

 • Mild Detergents: Use pH-neutral detergents to maintain vibrancy.

-• Avoid Direct Sunlight: Dry in shade to prevent color fading.
+• Avoid Direct Sunlight: Dry in shade to prevent colour fading.

-• Iron on Reverse Side: Use low heat to avoid damaging the patterns.
+• Iron on the Reverse Side: Use low heat to avoid damaging the patterns.

 FAQs About Tie-Dye